spywhere/JavatarDoc/settings.rst

     * ``$d``
        * Output path flag for build command (-d)

-Make sure you are quoted all path specific value to escape spaces
+.. note:: Make sure you are quoted all path specific value to escape spaces.